vironix-health/CKD-ZD-project/README.md

 ### Subdirectory /iimori_et_al

-    5v_cleandf.RData
+    ROUTE_proteinuria_dataset.xlsx

-This is the raw dataset as provided by Hong et al. It includes a total of 560,486 patient entries, each with 972 features including demographics, ED triage variables, and detailed patient medical histories, including medication.
-This dataset is provided in RData format for compatibility with R statistical software.
+This is the raw dataset as provided by Iimori et al. It includes a total of 1138 CKD patients, each with 50 features analyzing their risk of CKD progression, cardiovascular events, and mortality.

 ## Data Preprocessing